cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 .. warning::

-    N-dimensional support is still experimental and may not work with all features of CVXPY.
+    N-dimensional support is still experimental and may not work with all CVXPY features.
-    If you encounter any issues or missing functionality, please report them on the `GitHub issues page <https://github.com/cvxpy/cvxpy/issues>`_`.
+    If you encounter any issues or missing functionality, please report them on `GitHub issues <https://github.com/cvxpy/cvxpy/issues>`_.

 Dual variables
 --------------